ValheKouneli/Reversi/README.md

 Reversi
 =======

 Command line Java application, Reversi AI.
+Comparing MinimaxAI and MCTSBot against each other, playing Reversi, in a way that both bots have about equal amount of time.

 ## Bugs (26.4.2018)

+* Match does not print the last scene of the game (the scene where game is finished)

 ## TODO (at least)

+* Fix bugs (see bugs)
 * Make checks for input (that they are of the right type)
 * Unit tests
 * Statistics